apoorva915/AI_Tutor_Bot/README.md

 4. Is structured clearly
 5. Does not mention that you are using retrieved context
 6. Stays focused on the educational content

+Answer:
 ```

+This is the exact prompt that `rag_pipeline.generate_answer` uses for every Gemini call.

 ### 7. Demo Flow
 1. Upload `Sound.pdf` (or any chapter) via the UI.